Queer Heroes - the DIY Audio Tour

 The Orange Tour - from the Gay Museum through the queer Nollendorf neighborhood

-The tour is about 6 kilometers long and takes about 1 hour.
-If you listen to the 13 audio contributions at the 12 locations, this also takes about an hour, so you will be out and about in the Kietz for a total of 2 to 2.5 hours.
-There are some nice opportunities for a break at a café along the way.
+The tour is about 6 kilometers long and takes about 1 hour to complete.
+Listening to the 14 audio clips at the 13 locations also takes about an hour, so you’ll be out and about in the neighborhood for a total of about 2 to 2.5 hours.
+You can also continue walking to the next location while listening, which will of course make it faster.
+There are several nice places to stop for a break at a café along the way.

 Note on terminology: